 Collaboration with Campus Partners

-UROP encourages and supports undergraduate research and creative scholarship in all of the academic disciplines included in the UO’s seven schools and colleges.
+UROP encourages and supports undergraduate research and creative scholarship in all of the academic disciplines included in the UO’s eight undergraduate schools and colleges.
 We are available to provide assistance and guidance to students that are interested in getting started in research and assistance to faculty, departments, and centers/institutes that are interested in developing or enhancing undergraduate participation in their research activities.

 UROP promotes inclusive excellence by working to ensure equitable access to opportunities, benefits, and resources to all students, faculty, and staff.